Skip to main content

 Submitting

-Tap Submit Report to create the problem report.
+Tap Submit Report to create the rock report.
 During submission:

 • A loading indicator shows progress